idiydownunder/Duo-PID/README.md

 - Adjust quantities to suit your needs.
 (Note some parts are optional and other have minimum order quantities)
 - Once your happy with your selection, place order and pay.
 - Wait for parts to arrive.

+### STL Files

+STL files are also included in the STL folder, So you can 3D Printer your own enslosure for this project.
+They are design to fit within the build plate of an Ender 3 (you may need to tweek the default setting to use the whole build plate).

+My print/slicer setting for this was as follows;
+- 4 top and bottom layers
+- 3 layer wall thickness
+- 25% infill
+- I printed with supports for the box shape areas and support blockers for the rounded areas.
+- .4 nozzel
+- .2 layer height